 Farming, agricultural research, agricultural education, governmental agencies like Washington Department of Agriculture, non-profit food system and environment work.

-$250 for lab fee, museum, conference and farm entrance fees in fall; $500 in winter for Eco Farm Conference registration, farm visits, and lab fee.
+$250 for lab fee, museum, conference and farm entrance fees in fall; $350 in winter for an Eco Farm conference and lab fee.

 Expect up to $250 for lab kits if we are not able to be in-person for labs